beifa/parrot_toucan/README.md

 # Parrot & toucan
-NN for the detection task parrot and toucan
+NN for the detection task parrot and toucan.

+For marking up images, I used [supervise.ly](https://supervise.ly/).

-Ok, this two project
+Ok, this two project.

 ## Project1_yolo5, [YOLO5](https://github.com/ultralytics/yolov5)

+Task to detected toucan or parrot on image:

 - Train data have image in forest parrot and toucan
-- for train use train test split
+- for train use train_test_split
 - 150 epoch
 - yolo5m

-This project we detect on image parrot or toucan on photos.

 Who is who:
 This Parrot             |  This guy or not, is Toucan :-------------------------:|:-------------------------: